 Screening Potential Owners

-- Ask about their lifestyle and experience with dogs.
+- Inquire of their lifestyle, and their experience of dogs.

 Offering Support

-- Join Corgi breed clubs and kennel associations.
+- Become members of Corgi breed clubs and kennel associations.

-- Participate in dog shows and conformation events.
+- Be involved in dog contests and conformations.

-- Skipping health tests: This leads to hereditary issues.
+- Omission of health tests: This causes hereditary problems.

 Conclusion